The Michaelis-Menten Equation

 Enzyme Kinetics: Michaelis-Menton Equation

-- Km — the constant Michaelis — is characteristic of an enzyme and its specific substratum, and represents the enzyme’s affinity to that substratum.
+- Km is called the Michaelis constant.
+It is characteristic of an enzyme and its specific substrate.
+The value of Km represents the enzyme’s affinity to that substrate.

-- Km does not differ with the enzyme concentration
+- Km does not change with the changing value of enzyme concentration.

 - Small Km:

-A numerically tiny (low) kilometer represents a strong substrate enzyme affinity.
+A numerically tiny (low) value of km represents a strong substrate enzyme affinity.

 - Large Km:

-A numerically big (elevated) kilometer represents a low substrate enzyme affinity
+A numerically big (elevated) value of km indicates a low substrate enzyme affinity.

 2. Relationship of velocity to enzyme concentration:

-- The speed of response at all substrate levels is directly proportional to the concentration of the enzyme.
-For example, if the enzyme concentration is halved, the initial rate of the reaction (vo), as well as that of Vmax, are reduced to half that of the original.
+The speed of an enzyme-catalyzed reaction at any substrate is directly proportional to the concentration of the enzyme.
+For example, if the enzyme concentration is halved, the initial rate of the reaction (vo), as well as that of Vmax (the maximum rate of reaction), is reduced to half that of the original rate of the reaction.

 A Linear Form of the Michaelis-Menten Equation

 The Michaelis-Menton Equation discussed above gives a carved graphical representation.
 From this carved graphical representation it is a little bit hard to determine the value of Km and Vmax.
 So the Michaelis-Menton Equation is further calculated to get an equation of a straight line.
 The calculation is shown as below-

 The Michaelis-Menton Equation